Tilting the scales: weighing prior dependency and global tensions of CMB lensing: Conclusions

 \section{Conclusions}

-In this paper, we used nested sampling to generate posterior samples of $\Lambda$CDM parameters using the ACT DR6 lensing likelihood.
-We used both the ACT informative priors and the Planck uniform priors, and presented them on corner plots created using \texttt{anesthetic 2}.
-We find that the suspiciously tight constraints on matter fluctuations combining ACT lensing and BAO become more reasonable with the uninformative Planck priors.
-Both sets of samples were then used to calculate the suspiciousness statistic between ACT lensing and BAO, DES-Y1, and Planck anisotropies, and we find no substantial evidence for tension with either prior.
-We also find \texttt{NPIPE} lensing is also not in tension with either BAO or DES-Y1.
+In this work, nested sampling was used to produce posterior samples of \lcdm{} parameters using CMB lensing, BAO, BBN, and CMB primary measurements, using informative and uniform priors for the spectral index $n_\mathrm s$.
+The suspiciously tight constraints on matter fluctuations resulting from the combination of ACT or \texttt{NPIPE} lensing with BAO become more reasonable with the uninformative prior.
+SPT-3G is also more consistent with the results from ACT and \texttt{NPIPE} using the uniform prior.

+Nested samples from both priors are presented on corner plots created using \texttt{anesthetic 2}, and were used to calculate the suspiciousness statistic between the three lensing datasets and BAO.
+There is no substantial evidence for any tension between them.
+We also find no tension between ACT or SPT-3G lensing with Planck anisotropies.

-We have shown that replacing informative priors with uninformative priors makes a substantial difference to constraints in the $\Omega_m-\sigma_8$ plane.
-Therefore, we conclude that the informative priors used by ACT were not conservative.
-We found that uninformative priors added tenfold cost to MCMC sampling convergence time, while nested sampling was not significantly slowed down.
-Therefore, we recommend that nested sampling and uninformative priors are used in future analyses of the ACT lensing datasets.
+We have demonstrated that the informative prior on $n_\mathrm s$ makes a substantial difference to constraints in the $\Omega_\mathrm m$ -- $\sigma_8$ plane.
+Therefore, we conclude that the informative priors used by the lensing community were not conservative, so we recommend that nested sampling with uninformative priors be used in future analyses of CMB lensing datasets.

-As ACT lensing and \texttt{NPIPE} lensing measurements are correlated, quantifying their tension required modifying the ACT likelihood code to use two sets of cosmological parameters, one corresponding to each dataset.
+As ACT lensing and \texttt{NPIPE} lensing measurements are correlated, quantifying their tension required modifying the ACT likelihood and \cobaya{} code to use two sets of cosmological parameters, one corresponding to each dataset.
 We find that the suspiciousness $p$-value breaks down when comparing two datasets in strong agreement which together do not constrain the parameter space.
 Therefore, we recommend that comparisons of such datasets are made using Bayes factors.

-We also hope to either obtain or create a \texttt{Cobaya} DES-Y3 likelihood so we can make up-to-date comparisons with weak lensing.
+While tension was not expected, we have demonstrated how to perform such a correlated analysis between CMB datasets.